wombleton/gitlaw-nz/acts/G/Government Roading Powers Act 1989.md

     *   (c) uses or makes any unauthorised crossing place on to a limited access road,---

-    and is liable on summary conviction to a fine not exceeding $500\.
+    and is liable on conviction to a fine not exceeding $500\.

-    Compare: 1981 No 35 [s 162][292]
+    Compare: 1981 No 35 [s 162][293]

+    Section 97: amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 98 Compensation

-*   Every person having an estate or interest in land which is injuriously affected by the creation of a limited access road under [section 88][146] shall, notwithstanding [section 60][293] of the Public Works Act 1981, be entitled to full compensation from the Crown under [Part 5][294] of that Act.
+*   Every person having an estate or interest in land which is injuriously affected by the creation of a limited access road under [section 88][146] shall, notwithstanding [section 60][294] of the Public Works Act 1981, be entitled to full compensation from the Crown under [Part 5][295] of that Act.

-    Compare: 1981 No 35 [s 163][295]
+    Compare: 1981 No 35 [s 163][296]

 ## Part 5
 Excise duty

 \[Repealed\]

-*   Part 5: repealed, on 9 September 2004, by [section 44][296] of the Land Transport Management Act 2003 (2003 No 118).
+*   Part 5: repealed, on 9 September 2004, by [section 44][297] of the Land Transport Management Act 2003 (2003 No 118).

 ##### 99 Interpretation

 *   \[Repealed\]

-    Section 99: repealed, on 9 September 2004, by [section 44][296] of the Land Transport Management Act 2003 (2003 No 118).
+    Section 99: repealed, on 9 September 2004, by [section 44][297] of the Land Transport Management Act 2003 (2003 No 118).

 ##### 100 Apportionment of excise duty

 *   \[Repealed\]

-    Section 100: repealed, on 9 September 2004, by [section 44][296] of the Land Transport Management Act 2003 (2003 No 118).
+    Section 100: repealed, on 9 September 2004, by [section 44][297] of the Land Transport Management Act 2003 (2003 No 118).

 ##### 100A Apportionment of excise duty after 30 June 1992